Proof-of-Habit-POH/ethonlinehackathon/README.md

 5. **Consequences**:
    - Success: Reclaim your stake plus any sponsor rewards
    - Failure: Your stake is donated to charity
+   - Partial Success: Get some portion of your stake back

 By combining financial incentives, social support, and AI verification, Proof of Habit creates a powerful ecosystem for personal growth and habit formation.